Are you able to sell a house with a tax lien In Oregon

 2. Hire an Attorney: A real estate attorney can give legal advice and support your negotiating efforts.

-3. Propose a Payment Plan: If you can’t pay the lien all at once, offer a payment plan.
+3. Propose a Payment Plan: If you can’t pay the lien immediately, offer a payment plan.
 This shows you want to pay and might be accepted by the lien holder.

 A successful negotiation can lessen your financial load and make selling your home easier.